 B.4.3.
-Bibliographic Reference (bib_reference)
+Bibliographic Reference (bib reference)

-URL or Bibcode for documentation.
-This is a forward link to publications which reference the data set.
+URL or bibcode for documentation.
+This is a forward link to publications which reference the dataset.
 This is an exact re-use of the SSA definition.
-See (Tody & al., 2008) in section 4.2.5.6 about Curation Metadata.
+See (Tody & Dolensky, 2008) in section 4.2.5.6 about Curation Metadata.